Adavi654/outty-adventure-matching-app/Sprint_2/README.md

 # 1. Forecast

-During our first sprint, we scheduled the four stories with the lowest point total, resulting in a work load of 21 story points.
-With a team operating at 100% capacity, we comfortably finished ahead of schedule, setting this as our normalized velocity.
-However, while discussing the results of the sprint, we felt as though we were operating at approximately two-thirds of our potential capacity, which we opted to take into consideration while scheduling Sprint 2.

-While scheduling, we determined that we would again be at 100% capacity for the duration of Sprint 2.
-Therefore, no adjustments needed to be made to accommodate fluctuations.

-Were we to directly use our previous sprint as a baseline, our calculated target points for Sprint 2 would by 21.
-However, based on our conclusion that we were operating at two-thirds of our potential capacity, we decided to schedule an extra 50% of the points that we worked on for Sprint 1, resulting in 31.5 points (rounding down to 31).
-This is the final point load that we decided to take for Sprint 2.
+During Sprint 1, our team completed all 21 forecasted story points ahead of schedule while operating at full team availability.
+This established an initial baseline velocity of 21 story points using the Yesterday's Weather forecasting pattern.

+All team members were again available at 100% capacity for Sprint 2, so no adjustments were required for team availability.
+Although Yesterday's Weather would suggest forecasting another 21 story points, our experience during Sprint 1 indicated that the team had completed its work comfortably and consistently had additional development capacity remaining.
+Based on this observation, we decided to increase our Sprint 2 forecast by approximately 50%, resulting in a planned workload of 31 story points (31.5 rounded down).

-As an addition, after completing the stories scheduled for this sprint, we still had a comfortable amount of time left over.
-Most of the group opted to work on documenting at this point, but because there was a limited amount of work remaining, Antoine Davis opted to begin researching requirements for continuous deployment.
-We estimated these efforts to be 3 story points and added this to the sprint, bringing our final total to 34 story points.
+During Sprint 2, the team completed the planned work ahead of schedule.
+With development work remaining, Antoine Davis began researching continuous deployment requirements.
+This additional work was estimated at 3 story points and added to the sprint backlog during the sprint, bringing the total completed work to 34 story points.
+These additional points were not part of the original Sprint 2 forecast but will be reflected in the team's velocity when planning future sprints.

 _________________________